zhullyb/monyhar/monyhar/docs/testing/web_platform_tests_wptrunner.md

-# Using upstream wptrunner in Chromium (experimental)
+# Using upstream wptrunner in Monyhar (experimental)

-This page documents the *experimental* support for using the upstream [`wptrunner`](https://github.com/web-platform-tests/wpt/tree/master/tools/wptrunner/) tooling for running WPT tests in Chromium (vs the [current approach](web_platform_tests.md#Running-tests) that uses `run_web_tests.py`).
+This page documents the *experimental* support for using the upstream [`wptrunner`](https://github.com/web-platform-tests/wpt/tree/master/tools/wptrunner/) tooling for running WPT tests in Monyhar (vs the [current approach](web_platform_tests.md#Running-tests) that uses `run_web_tests.py`).

 It is written as a user guide.
 For technical details on the project, see the